Liberal Studies Program > First-Year Program > For Faculty > Proposing a Course

 Proposing a New Course: Chicago Quarter & Focal Point Seminar

-If you have any questions, please contact First-Year Program Director Doug Long at dlong@depaul.edu
+If you have any questions, please contact the Office of the First-Year Program at firstyear@depaul.edu.

-Click on a tab below for information about proposing a Chicago Quarter course (Discover or Explore Chicago) or a Focal Point Seminar.
+Click on a tab below for additional guidance about proposing a Chicago Quarter course (Discover or Explore Chicago) or a Focal Point Seminar.

 While the Chicago Quarter program is designed to offer faculty from any discipline a great deal of flexibility in choosing and developing a topic, all courses must:

-• Satisfy the 2019 Chicago Quarter Learning Outcomes & Writing Requirements.
+• Satisfy the Chicago Quarter Learning Outcomes and Writing Requirements

-Deadline for Discover & Explore Chicago: December 15
+Deadline for Discover and Explore Chicago: December 15

-Process: Faculty interested in submitting proposals for Chicago Quarter courses are advised to:
+Faculty interested in submitting proposals for Chicago Quarter courses are advised to follow the below process:

-3. Carefully consider the Chicago Quarter Learning Outcomes & Writing Expectations (which are central to the proposal);
+3. Carefully consider the Chicago Quarter Learning Outcomes and Writing Expectations (which are central to the proposal)

-4. Familiarize themselves with the online proposal form;
+4. Familiarize yourselves with the proposal form in CIM

 Proposals for new Chicago Quarter courses to be taught during a given academic year must be submitted and approved during the preceding academic year.
 (Once approved, a course does not require annual re-approval.)
 Thus, a course proposed by December 15 of a given year may first be taught, following approval, in Autumn Quarter of the following year.

-Proposals are reviewed by the Chicago Quarter Advisory Committee, currently chaired by Dr. Colleen Doody, 312-325-1553.
+Proposals are reviewed by the Chicago Quarter Area Committee, currently chaired by Colleen Doody, 312-325-1553.
 Committee responses are typically emailed by early February.

 Each May a Chicago Quarter Best Practices event is held; while teaching teams scheduled to teach the following fall are expected to attend, faculty contemplating proposing a course are also welcome.